How to file a Washington state annual report

 Who needs to file a Washington State annual report

-In Washington State, these business types must file annual reports to maintain good standing, regardless of size or revenue:
+The following business types must file annual reports to maintain good standing in Washington State, regardless of size or revenue:

 • Corporations